-Oregano not only works to destroy free radicals, it also helps fight bronchitis and other lung infections.
+Oregano not only works to destroy free radicals, it is also very useful in the treatment of bronchitis and other lung infections.
 For best results, brew tea from fresh oregano and breathe the steam deep into your lungs as you sip.
 Oregano is also good for treating infected sores, colds, flu, sore throat, indigestion, and stomach cramps.

 Oregano essential oil is an effective antibacterial agent that can even kill resistant staphylococcus bacteria.
 Oregano essential oil is very effective when used in aromatherapy to calm the nerves and reduce stress.
-Use the oil with extreme care, always diluting with carrier oil before applying to the body.
+Use powerful oregano essential oil with extreme care, always diluting with carrier oil before applying to the body.

 Oregano likes full sun and well drained soil.
 Plants are easily started from seed, stem cuttings, or root division and grow from eight to twenty-four inches tall.
 Oregano can also be grown in pots.
+If plants start to look ragged, trim severely, add a little topsoil, fertilize, and water well.
+New growth should appear in a week or so.
 Harvest leaves when flowers begin to bloom.
 Prune established plants early in the growing season for lush, bushy growth.
 Use trimmings in tea or a favorite marinara sauce.

 * Oregano should not be taken in large doses for an extended period of time.
-To decrease free radical production, never consume any off smelling cooking oil or rancid nuts.
+Use only for a couple of weeks at a time then take a rest.
+To decrease free radical production in your body, never consume any off-smelling cooking oil or rancid nuts.
 Fats go bad when exposed to air, heat and light so keep all cooking, bath, body, and massage oils tightly covered, in a dark, cool place.
-Once opened, use quickly (consider buying smaller sizes).
+Never consume rancid fats and oils or use them on your body.
+Once a bottle of oil is opened, use quickly (consider buying smaller sizes).
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.